 Such was the impact of the character, that it was only logical to remake it once the live-action remake trend truly set in a few years back.
-And we've actually talked in depth about this new incarnation before (read here), but here we'll focus on a different aspect, not as much in the movie as an separate object, but as a movie framed within the Disney Princess Franchise.
+And I've actually talked in-depth about this new incarnation before (read here), but here I'll focus on a different aspect, not as much in the movie as a separate object, but as a movie framed within the Disney Princess Franchise.

 Let's have a look at the main outfits, starting, of course, with the regular servant outfit.
 Which, once again, she wears throughout most of the movie.

 This is a baby blue dress with a pink apron.
 It's a very beautiful outfit that highlights her natural beauty, but hardly anything else.
 It doesn't matter that is gets dirty at some point, or that is more simple than the dresses worn by her stepsisters.
 This is not a humble dress.
 It's made of good fabric and it compliments her figure very well.
 It's not truly raggedy nor ugly.

 Then there's the handmade ball dress, which maintains the original pink color from the Disney Classic.